PauloBarbeiro/mongodb-run-rs/README.md

 # mongodb-run-rs

-This docker file aims to build one MongoDb service to be used in BitBucket Pipelines for testing purposes.
+This Dockerfile aims to build one MongoDb service to be used in BitBucket Pipelines for testing purposes.
 It implements the library run-rs, with is a way to automatize the Mongodb replica set setup.

 ## Using in Bitbucket Pipeline example